There is nothing an interpreter hates more than an objection to the interpretation.

 What should you, as an attorney, do to get the most out of your deposition while at the same time, not risk offending the translator?

 Why would the interpreter feel offended?
 Well, the interpreter has very limited tools to defend his or her choice of words.
 There is no record of the foreign language original phrase as mentioned by a witness (unless it has been videotaped) and the interpreter may have heard something different.
 Many times the attorney asking the question has misspoken and does not know it.
-Interpreters may have actually translated a mistake and hence, there is no error in the translation.
+Interpreters may have actually translated the speaker's mistake and hence, there is no error in the translation.
 Also, idiomatic expressions can be interpreted in so many ways that lend themselves to different emotions and effects on the listener.
 Either way, the short-term memory of anyone involved will not be able to recall every single word, detail, and context, lending itself to the fruitless argument.

 Real mistakes occur when there are very long phrases spoken and the interpreter was not able to memorize everything exactly.
 Or the interpreter may not have found the correct term to express the meaning exactly in the target language.